equinor/chemcom-api/CONTRIBUTING.md

 # Contributing

-When contributing to this repository, please first contact Vegard Helland (<vehe@equinor.com>) via email or an issue.
+When contributing to this repository, please first contact Aleksandar Sunjic(<ASUNJ@equinor.com>) via email or an issue.

 ## Pull Request Process